Randall Standard Mandolins

 Standard Mandolins

 Randall mandolins bring together several disparate threads in modern mandolin design to produce a versatile and affordable instrument with a big, clear voice.
-The current standard mandolin design features a flat back with a flat (kerfed and folded) soundboard like Italian bowl-backed style mandolins.
-The concept for the standard mandolin is essentially to build a Gibson-A sized instrument borrowing many construction details from Martin’s line of flat backed instruments that were produced in large numbers in the mid twentieth century.
+The standard mandolin design features a flat back with a flat (kerfed and folded) soundboard like Italian bowl-backed style mandolins.
+The concept for the standard mandolin is essentially to build a Gibson-A sized instrument, borrowing many construction details from flat backed mandolins produced in the mid-20th century by Martin, Regal, and others, with a nod also to the muscular instruments built by Latin American luthiers.

 All of my mandolins include a carbon/graphite “spine” in the neck to provide the needed stiffness without the additional weight of a metal truss rod.
-Fingerboards often have an ornate "scroll" at the sound hole, others have a simple "point" like my guitars.
-Headstocks typically receive the distinctive 4-point "Compass" shell inlay.
+Fingerboards often have an ornate whorl or volute near the sound hole, others have a simple "point" like my guitars.
+Headstocks typically get the distinctive 4-point "Compass" shell inlay.

 Mahogany Mandolin